knurling-rs/knurling-session-20q4/src/sessions/display_sensor_data.md

 let display = display::draw_text(display);
 ```

-✅ In order for the display to actually show what has been written to it's buffer, add the following lines to update and display the frame.
+✅ In order for the display to actually show what has been written to its buffer, add the following lines to update and display the frame.

 ```rust
 epd4in2.update_frame(&mut spi, &display.buffer()).unwrap();